-The properties in the vicinity of the site are predominantly residential in nature and are within the General Residential Activity Area.
-Given that the historic use and development associated with the subject site is residential in character, the inclusion of this site in the General Residential Activity Area would act to maintain and enhance the residential amenity of the area in which it is located.
+The properties in the vicinity of these sites are predominantly residential in nature and are within the General Residential Activity Area.
+Given that the historic use and development associated with the subject sites is residential in character, the inclusion of these sites in the General Residential Activity Area would act to maintain and enhance the residential amenity of the areas in which they are located.

-By being included within the General Residential Activity Area any proposed future development of the site would be subject to the same District Plan requirements applicable to the surrounding residential properties.
-This would include, in the event that any future subdivision of the site were proposed, demonstration that the minimum lot size requirements of 300 m2 per site, can be met (refer Chapter 11 (Subdivision) of the District Plan).
+By being included within the General Residential Activity Area any proposed future development of these sites would be subject to the same District Plan requirements applicable to the surrounding residential properties.
+This would include, in the event that any future subdivision of these sites were proposed, demonstration that the minimum lot size requirements of 400 m2 per site can be met (refer Chapter 11 (Subdivision) of the District Plan).
 Any such proposal would require a resource consent to be obtained, and would be subject to the relevant conditions and standards set out in the District Plan.